THE TORRE SGARATTA WRECK

-Torre Sgaratta
+The Torre Sgaratta Shipwreck

 Between 1967 and 1968, I joined a National Geographic/University of Pennsylvania archeological expedition to help excavate a Roman shipwreck near the medieval tower - Torre Sgaratta - in southern Italy.

-The Story of the ancient ship - as told by Peter Throckmorton after analysis of artifacts found aboard:
+as told by Peter Throckmorton after analysis of artifacts found aboard:

 "Like dozens her kind, she loaded her cargo of half-finished sarcophagi and marble blocks on the Turkish coast, perhaps in Miletus .
 She may have set sail late in the summer, stopping for additional marble at Greek island ports.
 Rounding the Peloponnesus, she beat northward along the Greek coast, staying in sight of land as long as possible.
 At last she swung westward across the Ionian Sea to Cape Santa Maria di Leuca at the tip of the heel of Italy.
 She then set course for Messina.
 That night the wind must have changed.
 From the south the dreaded sirocco began to blow.
 By midnight, his ship laboring heavily, the anxious captain would have put lookouts in the rigging.
 At dawn they sighted land.
 With her great square sail, and her heavy load, the ship did not go well to windward.
 She was trapped in the Gulf of Taranto."